chriscamacho/SpritePlacer/readme.md

 * scaleX scaleY – scales the size of the sprite
 * texture – the file name of the texture to use.
 * Xwrap Ywrap – effects how the texture wraps if it is not big enough to cover the sprite.
+* various physics properties (multiple physics shapes per sprite)

 The current sprite is selected with the mouse (or touch)

-In addition to manipulating individual sprites the view can be moved using the four buttons marked up, down, left & right.
-Sprites and where the camera is looking can be moved by "dragging"
+In addition to manipulating individual sprites where the camera is looking can be moved by "dragging"

 There is a (somewhat rudimentry) file dialog to assist with loading and saving "levels"